 People have asked me why I don’t talk about informational interviews in my networking workshops.
-The answer is that they ARE a form of networking.
+The answer is that informational interviews ARE a form of networking.

-Networking is simply having conversations with people you know.
-As job seekers, networking becomes defined as looking for a job.
+An informational interview aka networking is simply having conversations with people.
+As a job seeker, networking becomes defined as looking for a job.
 It is absolutely more than this.

 - A boost to their ego

-- Feeling like they have done something helpful
+- Makes them feel like they have done something helpful

-- Paying back a favor to a friend
+- It is a payback or favor to a friend

 - Sourcing for future hiring needs